EnsembleVisLit/EnsembleVisLit.github.io/README.md

-## An Exploration Tool for “Who, What, When, Why, Where?
-Summarizing Evaluation Results of Ensemble Visualizations”
+## An Exploration Tool for “What Do We Know about Ensemble Perception from IEEE VIS Evaluation Papers?
+A Survey of Design Guidelines”

 This system is based on the following work: